TheEmptynessProject/Discord-Bot/README.md

 Sadly both outdated due to the discord.js updates, still runnable with the correct version

 ## i.am.prime Bot
-A versatile bot that allows you to interact with emotes, games, server management, and more.
+Allows you to interact with emotes, games, server management, and more.
 Some key features include:

 ### Key Features:
 - **Emote Commands**: